-In a typical chapter 7 case, a trustee is elected or appointed to liquidate a debtor's assets and to make distributions to creditors in accordance with the priorities established in the Bankruptcy Code.
-Generally, secured creditors are paid first from the proceeds of sales of their collateral.
-If any assets remain in the bankruptcy estate after satisfaction of secured creditors' claims from their collateral, administrative expenses are next to be paid.
-After accounting for administrative expenses, unsecured creditors (including any secured creditor deficiency claims) are paid from the sale proceeds of any unencumbered assets and any remaining sale proceeds of encumbered assets in excess of any secured claims, according to their respective priorities.
-Unsecured creditors with the same priority share in proportion to the amount of their allowed claims in relationship to the total amount of allowed claims held by all unsecured creditors with the same priority.
-Finally, interest holders receive the balance that remains, if any, after all creditors are paid.
+In a typical chapter 7 case, a trustee is elected or appointed to liquidate a debtor's assets and to make distributions to creditors in accordance with the priorities established in the Bankruptcy Code.- Generally, secured creditors are paid first from the proceeds of sales of their collateral.- If any assets remain in the bankruptcy estate after satisfaction of secured creditors' claims from their collateral, administrative expenses are next to be paid.
+Unsecured_After accounting for administrative expenses, unsecured creditors (including any secured creditor deficiency claims) are paid from the sale proceeds of any unencumbered assets and any remaining sale proceeds of encumbered assets in excess of any secured claims, according to their respective priorities.- Unsecured creditors with the same priority share in proportion to the amount of their allowed claims in relationship to the total amount of allowed claims held by all unsecured creditors with the same priority.- Finally, interest holders receive the balance that remains, if any, after all creditors are paid.

-All or substantially all of the assets of the Debtors' business will be liquidated through the Sale Transaction and the Plan effects a liquidation of the Debtors' remaining assets.
-Although a chapter 7 liquidation would achieve the same goal, the Debtors believe that the Plan provides a greater recovery to holders of Allowed Second Lien Notes Claims and Allowed Subsidiary General Unsecured Claims than would a chapter 7 liquidation.
-Liquidating the Debtors' Estate under the Plan likely provides holders of Second Lien Notes Claims and Allowed Subsidiary General Unsecured Claims with a larger, more timely recovery primarily due to expected materially lower realized sale proceeds in chapter 7.
+All or substantially all of the assets of the Debtors' business will be liquidated through the Sale Transactions.
+Although Transaction and the Plan effects a liquidation of the Debtors' remaining assets and.
+Although a chapter 7 liquidation would achieve the same goal, the Debtors believe that the Plan provides a greater recovery to holders of Allowed Second Lien Notes Claims, and Allowed Subsidiary General Unsecured Claims, and Allowed Cobalt General Unsecured Claims than would a chapter 7 liquidation.
+Liquidating the Debtors' Estates under the Plan likely provides holders of Second Lien Notes Claims, and Allowed Subsidiary General Unsecured Claims than would a chapter 7 liquidation.
+Liquidating the Debtors' Estates under the Plan likely provides holders of Second Lien Notes Claims, and Allowed Subsidiary General Unsecured Claims, and Allowed Cobalt General Unsecured Claims with a larger, more timely recovery primarily due to expected materially lower realized sale proceeds in partchapter 7.